aaronyabut/ecom-vinyl/README.md

-This is full stack web application of an ecommerce site based on [vinyls.com](https://vinyl.com/pages/shop).
+This is a full stack web application of an ecommerce site inspired by [vinyls.com](https://vinyl.com/pages/shop).

 # Product Catalog page
 This page lists all the vinyls in my data set.
 ## Able to filter through